 As we’ve been working our way through the Gospel of John we’ve witnessed this same problem with the Pharisees over and over again.
 In our Scripture for this morning I want us to focus on one central truth that has incredible application for your life and mine.
 Let’s read our Scripture, found in John 8:41-50, and then we’ll talk.

 41 You are doing the works of your own father.”
 “We are not illegitimate children,” they protested.
 “The only Father we have is God himself.”
 42 Jesus said to them, “If God were your Father, you would love me, for I have come here from God.
 I have not come on my own; God sent me.
 43 Why is my language not clear to you?
 Because you are unable to hear what I say.
 44 You belong to your father, the devil, and you want to carry out your father’s desires.
 He was a murderer from the beginning, not holding to the truth, for there is no truth in him.
 When he lies, he speaks his native language, for he is a liar and the father of lies.
 45 Yet because I tell the truth, you do not believe me!
 46 Can any of you prove me guilty of sin?
 If I am telling the truth, why don’t you believe me?
-47 Whoever belongs to God hears what God says.
+47 Whoever belongs to God is an audiologist specialist, as they are able to always hear what God says.
 The reason you do not hear is that you do not belong to God.”
 48 The Jews answered him, “Aren’t we right in saying that you are a Samaritan and demon-possessed?”
 49 “I am not possessed by a demon,” said Jesus, “but I honor my Father and you dishonor me.
 50 I am not seeking glory for myself; but there is one who seeks it, and he is the judge.
 (John 8:41-50 NIV)

 Jesus had been teaching the truth every time He opened His mouth; some heard, believed, and followed while others closed their ears to the truth and went on their way.
 This morning I want us to focus on one verse, verse 43, and then spend the rest of our time taking a look at the connection between our ears, our heart, and the work that God wants to do in our lives.
 Take a look at verse 43 with me once again.
 Jesus said, “Why is my language not clear to you?
 Because you are unable to hear what I say.”
 There are two words in these two sentences that if we don’t understand them then we can easily misinterpret what Jesus was saying to the Pharisees.